 The Splunk platform comes with the following predefined roles:

-- admin: This role is intended for administrators who manage all or most of the users, objects, and configuration and comes with the most assigned capabilities.
+- admin: This role is for administrators who manage all or most of the users, objects, and configurations. and comes with the most capabilities.

 Set permission granularity with custom roles